Why your willpower keeps failing you

 Minimum Standard: “I’ve completed the course material, built one practice project, and tested my knowledge.
 I don’t need 100%–70% is enough to move forward and learn through application.”
 Time-Box: The course already has a timeline.
 Honor it.
 Don’t retake sections because you didn’t master every detail on first exposure.
 Progress through the material as designed, taking notes, building practice work, moving forward.
 Checkpoints: Weekly check-in with yourself: Am I progressing through the material at the scheduled pace?
 Yes = continue.
 No = adjust the time-box or reduce the scope.
 This keeps you from the perfectionist trap of never moving forward by answering “I haven’t mastered this yet, so I can’t move on.”
 Accountability: Join the course community.
 Post your work in progress.
 Join a study group.
 The presence of others learning alongside you normalizes imperfection and keeps momentum forward.Common system failures and how to fix them

 The framework works, but implementation often hits predictable obstacles.
-Research on habit formation by Lally, van Jaarsveld, and colleagues found that behavioral automaticity–where a new process feels natural rather than effortful–typically takes 18-254 days to develop, with an average of 66 days [6].
+Research on habit formation by Lally, van Jaarsveld, and colleagues found that behavioral automaticity–where a new process feels natural rather than effortful–typically takes 18-254 days to develop, with a median of 66 days [6].
 So expect some friction in the first few cycles.
 Here’s how to diagnose and fix the most common failures.Failure mode 1: Your minimum standard is still too high

 The problem: You’ve defined a minimum, but you keep exceeding it before you feel ready to ship.
 Your “minimum viable standard” is actually your previous perfectionist standard with a new label.
 The fix: Cut your minimum in half.
 Really.
 If you said “one revision,” ship the first draft.
 If you said “three sections,” ship two.
 The point is to train yourself to let work go before perfectionism takes over.
 You can’t do that if your minimum is still tied to perfectionist standards.
 Once you ship at 60% and discover the world doesn’t end, your perfectionist brain recalibrates.Failure mode 2: Your time-box keeps expanding